azuredevcollege/trainingdays/day7/challenges/challenge-2.md

 $ az aks update --resource-group adc-aks-rg --name adc-cluster --attach-acr <ACR_NAME>
 ```

-## Build a custom image
+## Build a Custom Image

 First, let's build a custom Docker image.
-Go to the folder `day7/challenges/samples/challenge-2/singlecontainer`.
-Take a look at the - very simple - Dockerfile and run the following commands.
+Go to the folder `day7/challenges/samples/challenge-2/singlecontainer` and take a look at the Dockerfile.

+Run the following commands to build and run the container:

 ```shell
 docker build -t test:1.0 .
 docker run -p 8080:80 test:1.0
 ```

-Open your browser and navigate to `http://localhost:8080`.
+Open your browser and navigate to <http://localhost:8080>.
 You should see a page with a welcome message.

 Now let's push the image to our registry.
 To be able to interact with our registry, we first need to login.